ahoney/anaconda-cloud-docs/docs/build.rst

 **not** need to build for other platforms, you can complete package builds using only `Anaconda Cloud <http://anaconda.org>`__.
 Further, all Anaconda Cloud accounts allow you to attach one free worker.
-If you need more workers or workers on other platforms, you will need to `create an organization </using.html#CreatingOrganizations>`__ and `upgrade to a paid plan <https://anaconda.org/about/pricing>`__.
+If you need more workers or workers on other platforms, you will need to :ref:`create an organization <creating-orgs>` and `upgrade to a paid plan <https://anaconda.org/about/pricing>`__.

 Anaconda build workers allow you to run your builds on your own machines.
 A build worker can run on any machine that supports bash (posix) or batch (win32).

-To follow along with this tutorial, you will need to `install the build cli </using.html#InstallingAnacondaClientAndAnacondaBuild>`__.
+To follow along with this tutorial, you will need to :ref:`install the build cli <installing-anaconda-client-and-anaconda-build>`.

 Create a build queue